-Brian House was specially designed and planned to create a child friendly environment, and provides a home from home for your child and you, recreating that family atmosphere.
+Brian House was specially designed and planned to create a child friendly environment, and provides a home from home for children and parents, recreating that family atmosphere.
 Like the rest of Trinity, we have highly skilled staff and volunteers helping us.

 A little respite

 We can offer specialised respite care as part of our service.
 To give ‘mum’ a break from the 24-hour demands of her child with multiple complex needs.
 To give ‘dad’ a chance to see his wife as more than just a nurse and to give siblings time to be the centre of attention for a while.

 Brian House facilities

 We provide appropriate care and activities to meet each individual child’s needs in a relaxed warm, homely environment.
 Our unit is equipped with everything needed to provide the very best care, including:

 Fully equipped multi-sensory room